 |Meets:||Th from 10 AM to 3:30 PM, 3 sessions|

 |Location:||Main House Lecture Room 1|

-Transform your landscape into a garden that attracts a wealth of beneficial wildlife, including birds, bees, butterflies, and amphibians.
-Unlock the important connections between the roles of pollinators, the habitats they require, and the plants that feed them.
+Transform your landscape into a garden that attracts a wealth of beneficial wildlife, including birds, mammals, amphibians, and a wide variety of insects.
+Unlock the important connections between the roles of pollinators and the plants and habitats they require.
 Explore Mt.
-Cuba Center's naturalistic gardens to observe native bees in action, and discover the best native plants for migrating and resident birds.
-Learn ways to include water features that support amphibians, damselflies, and bats, and create habitats that sustain wildlife year-round.
-Bring your lunch.
+Cuba Center's naturalistic gardens to observe the best native plants for migrating and resident birds.
+Learn the importance of having water in the garden to support turtles, damselflies, and bats and the value of creating environments that sustain wildlife year-round.

 This class qualifies for the following professional credits: 15 APLD, 3 DNLA, ISA, 4 NOFA, and 5 PLNA.
 Fifteen professional development hours (PDH) have been approved for this class through LA CES.
 This class meets LA CES standards for HSW subject matter.

 Sorry, this course is inactive.
 Please contact our office to see if it will be reinstated, or if alternative classes are available.